 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-Ralls County Criminal Charges and Consequences Under Missouri Law
+Understanding Ralls County Criminal Penalties and Your Rights Under Missouri Law

-Even a minor conviction in Ralls County, MO can have lasting consequences.
-A misdemeanor may result in fines, probation, or jail time, while a felony conviction can bring years in state prison and permanently restrict your rights—including your ability to vote, own firearms, or hold certain jobs.
+Even a seemingly minor conviction in Ralls County, MO can have serious and lasting consequences.
+A misdemeanor might bring fines, probation, or time in county jail, while a felony conviction can result in years in state prison and the permanent loss of certain civil rights.
+This can include your ability to vote, own firearms, or pursue specific careers.

 Ralls County Resources